minhtribui153/minhtribui153/README.md

 - Java Essentials by Amigoscode (Summer 2022)
 - Terminal, Bash and VIM Essentials by Amigoscode (Summer 2022)
 - CS102 - Conquer the magical STEAMvalley with PyGame (Spring 2022)
-- CS 201 - Introduction to Robotics Programming with VEX (Fall 2021)
+- CS201 - Introduction to Robotics Programming with VEX (Fall 2021)
 - CS101 - Introduction to Computer Science with Python by STEAM for Vietnam (Spring 2021)

 ---